unoplatform/uno.extensions/doc/Overview/Mvux/Tutorials/HowTo-ListFeed.md

 In this tutorial you will learn how to create an MVUX project that asynchronously requests and displays a collection of items from a service, and enables refreshing the data.

-In this tutorial, you will learn how to create an MVUX project and the basic usage of a list-feed (`IListFeed<T>`) and the `FeedView` control.
+In this tutorial, you will learn how to create an MVUX project and the basic usage of a list-feed (`IListFeed<T>`), and the `FeedView` control.

  - For our data, we're going to create a service that asynchronously provides a collection of `Person` entities upon request.
  - You'll learn how to use a feed to asynchronously request this data from the service.